-or this.

 Despite the pain, the fatigue, and the sacrifices, the land pays you back.

-When natives first come back, they are identified, photographed, and catalogued in the species list.
+IT DOESN'T END HERE March 2016 - This is the Gilia achillefolia that was found up the road, collected, and sown here, germinating at the edge of this burn pile.
+When natives do come back, they are identified, photographed, and catalogued in the species list.
 Then they are monitored to see what they'll do.
-Sometimes they get protected until there are enough of them dispersed over a wide enough area to survive grazing pressure (above) and to make more seed.
+Sometimes they get protected until there are enough of them dispersed over a wide enough area to survive grazing pressure long enough to make more seed (above).
 They don't necessarily first show up where they actually may prefer to grow.
 Some took successive experiments and therefore many years to establish significant colonies.
 Some actually showed adaptive changes in form as they colonized the property, a process since documented in a dedicated chapter.
 Others spread so rapidly they became pests.

-long gone.
+June 2015 - Sanicle seed produces annoying burs, but the scent of the flowers is just amazing.
+But for the USDA, it might be a marketable spice.
+It should be obvious that if so many native plants were not reproducing here for over a century, their associated insects could also be long gone.
 Some of those bugs might function as bio-controls, as even native plants can sometimes become troublesome, particularly without frequent broadcast burning.
 Sanicula crassicaulis in particular, is a pest here.
 It may be that a moth, (Greya reticulata) once kept them in check.
 With so few native plants around elsewhere, where and how would one find enough larvae to start a new colony without predation by birds or other bugs cutting it short?
 Can I import them?
 Think of how odd that request sounded to an entomologist I called at the State Department of Food and Agriculture!
 Does the State have a protocol or program for the reintroduction of native bugs?
 No. It turns out to be hard to do, sometimes on the same plant species.

-Clarkia rubicunda are a good example of how long it can take to build up a substantial population of native annuals.
+June 2017 Clarkia rubicunda are a good example of how long it can take to build up a substantial population of native annuals.
 This patch is by far the biggest we have despite that its incredible beauty earned it lots of extra focus.
-I found the source plants 3 miles up the road in 2004, collected a few pods, and seeded it here that fall in several places that resembled the conditions where I had found it to various degrees.
+I found the source plants 3 miles up the road in 2004, collected a few pods, and seeded it here that fall in several places that resembled the conditions where I had found it.
 Well, this spot worked, whether because the conditions are better here or they were eaten elsewhere I don't know.
-But then there was another nine years of weeding before I started to see a substantial colony culminating in what you see here, a total of 13 years since that first collection.
-Yet that first collection was in fact a second attempt.
+But then it was another nine years of weeding before I started to see a substantial colony culminating in what you see here, a total of 13 years since that first collection.
+This is not "Natural"; it is an artifact.